ErlerPhilipp/dr2_logger/README.md

 ![Drift](img/drift.png)

 In this plot, you can see the forward direction of the car and its movement direction.
 The more these vectors disagree, the more your car is drifting.
 The histogram in the middle shows how often you drifted how much while the right histogram shows how fast the drift angle changed.
 The Evo VI is a rather easy to control car.
-The histograms tell that the drift angle was mostly below 20 degree and the angular velocity was rather low all the time.
+The histograms tell that the drift angle was mostly below 20 degree.
+The angular velocity was also mostly below 20 degrees per second and therefore quite controlled.
 This supports the claim that the car can be controlled with the current setup.

 ![Wheel Speed](img/wheel_speed.png)